JasmineKhalimova/FoodApp/Resources/JS refresher/README.md

 - Objects are variables too.
 But objects can contain many values.

 - An array is a special variable, which can hold more than one value.
 An array can hold many values under a single name, and you can access the values by referring to an index number.

+- var() - envoking function

+- Memory hoising is a feature of JS JavaScript.
+Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.

+- Scope this of access = Member Access Operator

+- GC (Garbage Collection)- memory managment removes items from memory after code is runned